Pegi Young: Personal life and death

 Young met future husband Neil Young in 1974 when she was working as a waitress at a diner near his ranch, a story he tells in the 1992 song "Unknown Legend".
 They married in August 1978 and had two children, Ben and Amber, in addition to her becoming stepmother to his first child, Zeke.
 Both Ben and Zeke were diagnosed with cerebral palsy, and Amber with epilepsy.
 In July 2014, Neil filed for divorce in California.

-Young died of cancer on January 1, 2019, aged 66, in Mountain View, California—just a few miles south of her birthplace in San Mateo.
+Young died of cancer on January 1, 2019, aged 66, in Mountain View, California.